Kingdom Come (Millennium): Plot

-When a Catholic priest is burnt at the stake in Tacoma, Washington, private investigative organisation the Millennium Group despatch offender profiler Frank Black (Lance Henriksen) and Ardis Cohen (Lindsay Crouse) who had previously worked together on a case involving the murders of three clerics several years earlier.
-Black sees similarities between the murders and the methods of torture employed by the medieval Inquisition.
+When a Catholic priest is burnt at the stake in Tacoma, the Millennium Group dispatches investigators Frank Black (Lance Henriksen) and Ardis Cohen (Lindsay Crouse), who had previously worked together on a case involving the murders of three clerics several years earlier.
+Black sees similarities between the murders and methods of torture employed by the medieval Inquisition.
 This is confirmed when a Protestant minister is drowned in imitation of another ritual torture.
-At the scene of the drowning, two wedding rings are found—a man's in the stomach of the victim and woman's nearby.
+At the scene of the drowning, two wedding rings are found—a man's in the stomach of the victim, and a woman's nearby.

-At a church, the killer is searching through files when he is interrupted, and flees, leaving bloodied fingerprints at the scene.
-Black constructs a profile of the man, and deduces that his actions are attacks on faith, believing that the killer has suffered a devastating loss which has caused him to lose his own faith.
-As the manhunt for the killer tightens, another cleric is tortured and killed; however, Black senses that the killer has returned to where his life fell apart.
+At a church, the killer flees upon being interrupted as he searches through files when he is interrupted, leaving bloodied fingerprints at the scene.
+Black constructs a profile of the killer and deduces that his actions are attacks on faith, believing that he has suffered a devastating loss which has caused him to lose his own faith.
+As the manhunt tightens, another cleric is tortured and killed; however, Black senses that the killer has returned to where his life fell apart.
 He and the police are able to identify the killer as Galen Calloway (Michael Zelniker), whose wife and daughter had been killed in a house fire several years earlier.
 Black knows the killer's next target will be the church that held the family's funeral.

 Calloway enters the church wielding explosives, taking the congregation hostage.
 The building is quickly surrounded by police and reporters as Calloway gives a sermon to his hostages about the loss of faith.
-Black believes he can connect with Calloway, and is allowed to enter the church.
-Calloway is initially hostile, but Black is able to talk him down, convincing Calloway that his faith has not been lost, but simply tested—despite all that has happened, Calloway has never lost his belief in God.
+Black believes he can connect with Calloway and is allowed to enter the church.
+Calloway is initially hostile, but Black is able to talk him down, convincing him that his faith has not been lost but simply tested—despite all that has happened, Calloway has never lost his belief in God.
 Realizing the truth of this, Calloway surrenders.